UofUEpiBio/PHS-7045-egga/README.md

     > (IF) and immunohistochemical (IHC) analyses.
 Finally, a
     > multi-scale agent-based model (ABM) was constructed.
 The effects
     > of combina …

-7.  **Agent-based modeling in medical research, virtual baseline generator and change in patients’ profile issue.**

-    Saint-Pierre P, Savy N.

-    Int J Biostat.
-2023 Jul 11. doi: 10.1515/ijb-2022-0112.
-Online ahead of print.

-    > Approaches based on agent-based models draw on a particularly
-    > useful framework to simulate patients evolution.
-In this paper, an
-    > approach based on agent-based modeling is described and discussed
-    > in the context of medical res …

-8.  **Twice weekly polymerase chain reaction (PCR) surveillance swabs are not as effective as daily antigen testing for containment of severe acute respiratory coronavirus virus 2 (SARS-CoV-2) outbreaks:
-    A modeling study based on real world data from a child and adolescent psychiatry clinic.**

-    Grundel S, Flechtner HH, Butzmann J, Benner P, Kaasch AJ.

-    Infect Control Hosp Epidemiol.
-2023 Jul 10:1-8. doi:
-    10.1017/ice.2023.94.
-Online ahead of print.

-    > Surveillance testing may detect infection early and enable
-    > mitigation measures to prevent viral spread.
-We conducted a
-    > modeling study to determine the optimal method and frequency of
-    > surveillance testing and to analyze the effect of weekly team
-    > meetings on transmission dyn …

-9.  **Feedback Loops in Opinion Dynamics of Agent-Based Models with Multiplicative Noise.**

-    Djurdjevac Conrad N, Köppl J, Djurdjevac A.

-    Entropy (Basel).
-2022 Sep 24;24(10):1352. doi: 10.3390/e24101352.

-    > We introduce an agent-based model for co-evolving opinions and
-    > social dynamics, under the influence of multiplicative noise.
-In
-    > this model, every agent is characterized by a position in a social
-    > space and a continuous opinion state variable. …

-10. **Agent-based Modeling: Exploring Treatment Adherence Among Adolescents with HIV.**

-    Kizito S.

-    Arch Med Res.
-2023 Jul 5:102844. doi: 10.1016/j.arcmed.2023.102844.
-    Online ahead of print.

 ## Code of Conduct